angelsvirkov/graphql-mesh-context-not-passed/README.md

 # Query to use in GraphiQL

-Use the following query to see the problem
+Use the following query in GraphiQL to see the problem

 ```
 query {